01 of 05

 Spiral cut hams cook faster since the heat will get in through the slices.
 For this ham, the cooking time will be around 15 minutes per pound.
 In order to heat the ham through and get a good sugary crust on the outside, you should plan on sticking to the time, but don't be too concerned with the final internal temperature.Continue to 4 of 5 below.

 Baste the Ham

-Even though we suggest keeping the temperature low and slow, we recommend holding off on the sugar until the last 30 minutes, but continue to baste in the meantime.
+Keeping the temperature low and slow; hold off on the sugar until the last 30 minutes but continue to baste in the meantime.

 You can baste your ham with jam, preserves, fruit juice, cola, wine or beer.
-We used 1 cup of orange juice mixed with 1/4 cup sugar, 2 teaspoons cinnamon, 2 teaspoons ground cloves, and 1 teaspoon nutmeg.
+Use 1 cup of orange juice mixed with 1/4 cup sugar, 2 teaspoons cinnamon, 2 teaspoons ground cloves, and 1 teaspoon nutmeg.

 Apply the baste several times during the cooking process, with the last coat going on 30 minutes before the end of the cooking time.Continue to 5 of 5 below.

 Sugar the Ham